-A stable and accurate voltage reference is built into the AD9627.
-The input range can be adjusted by varying the reference voltage applied to the AD9627, using either the internal reference or an externally applied reference voltage.
+A stable and accurate voltage reference is built into the AD9640.
+The input range can be adjusted by varying the reference voltage applied to the AD9640, using either the internal reference or an externally applied reference voltage.
 The input span of the ADC tracks reference voltage changes linearly.
-The various reference modes are summarized in the sections that follow.
+The various reference modes are summarized in the next few sections.
 The Reference Decoupling section describes the best practices PCB layout of the reference.